nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 There are also constant variables for this class that store messages to display when the command is executed or when there are errors.
 The `MESSAGE_USAGE` constant holds the command syntax and format, while the `MESSAGE_EDIT_MEETING_SUCCESS`, `MESSAGE_NOT_EDITED`, and `MESSAGE_DUPLICATE_MEETING` constants hold the success message, error message when no fields are provided, and error message when the edited meeting already exists in the address book, respectively.

-This class also overrides the equals() method to check if two `EditMeetingsCommnds` are equal
+This class also overrides the equals() method to check if two `EditMeetingsCommnds` are equal.

 ##### Deleting